<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 How to Help Your Students Through the FAFSA Verification Process

-The FAFSA process can be overwhelming and daunting to FLI (first generation and/or low income) students – especially because their ability to attend college is heavily dependent on cost.
+The FAFSA verification process can be overwhelming and daunting to first generation and/or low income (FLI) students, especially because their ability to attend college is heavily dependent on cost.

-In an effort to help, I’ve outlined the most common questions that come up through the verification process for those of you who are navigating this process with students at your school.
+To help, I’ve outlined the most common questions that come up through the verification process for those who are navigating this process with students at your school.

 What does "chosen for verification" mean in the financial aid process?

-Students fill out the FAFSA form each year at www.fafsa.ed.gov in order to receive financial aid for college.
-The federal government cannot audit every family to make sure the information is correct, so they ‘randomly’ verify one in three FAFSA forms for accuracy.
-Colleges and universities may also opt to randomly ‘verify’ FAFSA information.
-Some small colleges ‘verify’ every family.
+Students fill out the FAFSA form each year to receive financial aid for college.
+The federal government can't audit every family to ensure the information is correct, so they randomly verify 1 in 3 FAFSA forms for accuracy.
+Colleges and universities may also opt to randomly verify FAFSA information.
+Some small colleges verify every family's FAFSA.

 How does a student know if they've been chosen for verification?